earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 If you install the included shortcuts (`/usr/local/opt/fzf/install`), you can use `**` anywhere and get an interactive fuzzy finder to narrow down to the desired path. `FZF` also makes searching your `history` much faster.

-> This `fzf` video is pretty amazing.
-The man's voice is so calm and pleasant and the piano that keeps fading up and down just makes everything feel very relaxing
-> [Freemasen](https://freemasen.com/blog/) on CoRecursive Slack Channel

 It's a unix filter that reads in input, shows you an interactive list that you filter down and then sends the selected item out the other side but describing that way undersells its usefulness.

-I recommend watching this [video](https://www.youtube.com/watch?v=qgG5Jhi_Els) where Alexey Samoshkin walks through many possible uses for `FZF` with a soothing piano playing in the background.
+I recommend watching this video where Alexey Samoshkin walks through many possible uses for `FZF` with a soothing piano playing in the background:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qgG5Jhi_Els" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <div class="notice--info">
 **ℹ️ Install FZF**